gobbyo/kinetic-display/docs/assembly/digitpcbassembly.md

 2. **Segment Movement**:</br>
       - Each segment (A-G) is connected to a motor.
 The motor moves the segment into position to display the desired digit.
 3. **Power Stabilization**:</br>
-      - The capacitors (C1, C2) ensure stable operation of the motor drivers by filtering noise and stabilizing the power supply.
+      - The capacitors `C1` and `C2` ensure stable operation of the motor drivers by filtering noise and stabilizing the power supply.

 ![digitschematic-1](../img/digitpcbassembly/digit-schematic-motorcontrollers.webp)